Ozona High School

-Ozona High School is a public high school located in Ozona, Texas (USA) and classified as a 2A school by the UIL.
+Ozona High School is a public high school located in Ozona, Texas, and classified as a 2A school by the UIL.
 It is part of the Crockett County Consolidated Common School District which covers all of Crockett County.
 Although the district is county-wide, the high school goes by Ozona.
 Ozona High School is known for the Lion Band.
 Although there is a lack of an FFA, CDE and LDE program, there is a stock show and 4-H program that is strong in the community.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.